Alabama's Miller stars amid alleged role in fatal shooting - WHIZ News

 Miles later texted Miller to bring him the gun.
 Miller never got out of his vehicle, was not part of the exchange with Davis and did not interact with anyone in Harris’ party, according to Standridge.

-Miles quickly drove off when gunfire took place, Standridge said.
-When Miles was told someone was hurt and police wanted to speak to him, “he has fully cooperated with law enforcement’s investigation,” Standridge said.
+Miller quickly drove off when gunfire took place, Standridge said.
+When Miller was told someone was hurt and police wanted to speak to him, “he has fully cooperated with law enforcement’s investigation,” Standridge said.

 Standridge said the events of the shooting were captured on video.
 “There is no dispute about Brandon’s activities during this evening,” Standridge said.